radiac/docker0s/README.rst

       name: example.radiac.net

-or in Python as ``d0s-manifest.py``, using subclassing to perform actions before and after operations, and extend with custom functionality:
+or in Python as ``d0s-manifest.py``, using subclassing to perform actions before and after operations, and to add custom functionality:

 .. code-block:: python